The Hands of Goodwood

 The Whisperer, the Silver Lady, the Flying Lady, the spirit of Ecstasy, or Emily.
 All of these names have been attributed to the mascot that sits on the radiator of the Rolls-Royce today.
 The small statue of a young woman, robes flying in the air, forefinger on her lips, is as well-known as the Rolls-Royce itself.

 Lord Montagu commissioned Charles S Sykes to create a mascot for his Rolls-Royce Silver Ghost.
-Sykes used the lost-wax method, so there was no mould and the mascot had to be remade by Sykes or his daughter, Jo, each time, till Rolls-Royce took over the casting in 1948.
+Sykes used the lost-wax method, so there was no mould and the mascot had to be remade by Sykes or his daughter, Jo, each time, until Rolls-Royce took over the casting in 1948.

 Lore has it that the mascot Sykes used was actually Lord Montagu Jr’s secretary, Eleanor.
 Eleanor was more than his secretary, but because of the lack of social status, the affair was kept discreet.
 Eleanor died on a trip to India, but her spirit lives on, and on.

 Art is forever